ZZ-Cat/CRSFforArduino/README.md

 At first, I wanted to focus primarily on the important part first: Being able to read the RC channels data.
 This was my benchmark.
 Now, I know that this is working, I am now focusing on getting telemetry feedback up & running.

+There is now a [development branch](https://github.com/ZZ-Cat/CRSFforArduino/tree/Telemetry-Feedback) where telemetry is being worked on & tested.
+Once this is working the way it's supposed to, it will be merged into the Main-Trunk & I will update this section to reflect this.

 ## Software license

 As always, I believe in freedom & I want to pass that freedom onto you.